coderespawn/dungeon-architect-unity-tutorials-v2/source/grid_flow_builder.rst

 Create Alternate Path
 ^^^^^^^^^^^^^^^^^^^^^

-We'll next create an alternate path branching off the main path so the player has another way of reaching the goal
+We'll next create an alternate path pathing off the main path so the player has another way of reaching the goal

 Create a new node ``Layout Graph > Create Path``